-- 1. Select the cells that you want to merge.
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+Select the cells that you want to merge.
 Keep in mind that when you merge cells, only data in the upper-left cell of the selected range is retained.
-Data in all other cells that you merge is deleted. - 2.
-On the toolbar, click Commands and Options and then click the Format tab. - 3.
+Data in all other cells that you merge is deleted. - 3.
+On the toolbar, click Commands and Options , and then click the Format tab. - 4.
 Under Cell format, click Merge Cells 🖾 or Unmerge Cells 🕮.